bradbeck/cue-cmd-repro/README.md

 could not create command definitions: command: field not allowed: command
 ```

-But the following invocation produce the expected result:
+But the following invocations produce the expected result:

 ```bash
 $ cue cmd hello :repro ./policy/data